A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Program Analysis

 Figure \ref{fig_grammar_core_all_paths} presents the changed grammar elements needed for the all-paths analysis.
-Value results $\reval$ are now \emph{sets} of function values $\{ (\gtfun\ \ev_1 \gtarrow \expr_1)^{\lab_1,\stk_1}, \ldots, (\gtfun\ \ev_1 \gtarrow \expr_n)^{\lab_n,\stk_n}\}$ where each value represents one possible result of the analysis.
-The set can also be empty for the case that there is a cycle (meaning the program provably diverges).
-We use visited sets $\visited = \{\la \expr,\stk, \sfrags \ra, \dots \}$ in judgements to enforce an occurs check: we keep an audit trail which includes both every function call frame as well as every variable lookup request ($\expr$ in $\la \expr,\stk, \sfrags \ra$ is either an $\ev^\lab$ or a $(\expr_1\ \expr_2)^\lab$).
-Additionally in this set we include the complete snapshot of the state, \emph{i.e.} the current $\stk$ and $\sfrags$.
+Value results $\reval$ are now \emph{sets} of function values $\{ (\gtfun\ \ev_1 \gtarrow \expr_1)^{\stk_1}, \ldots, (\gtfun\ \ev_n \gtarrow \expr_n)^{\stk_n}\}$ where each value represents one possible result of the analysis.
+The set can also be empty for the case that there is a cycle (meaning the program diverges).
+We use visited sets $\visited = \{\la \cycmark,\stk, \sfrags \ra, \dots \}$ in judgements to enforce an occurs check: we keep an audit trail that includes both every function call frame as well as every variable lookup request ($\cycmark$ in $\la \cycmark,\stk, \sfrags \ra$ is either a $(\expr_1\ \expr_2)$ or an $\ev^\dbn$).
+Additionally, in this set we include the complete snapshot of the state, \ie the current $\stk$ and $\sfrags$.
 We will use this audit trail in $\visited$ to see if we are asking the \emph{exact} same question previously asked in a parent node in the proof tree, and will ``stub'' out any proof goal if so as it is provably cycling.